BradleyAWard/R-for-Data-Science/5-Data-Tidying/Data-Tidying.md

 There are two main advantages to tidy data: i) if you have a consistent data structure it is easier to learn the tools that work with it because they have an underlying uniformity, and ii) most built-in R functions work with vectors of values, which is easier with variables in columns.

 Most analyses will require at least a little tidying.
-First you begin by figuring out what the underlying variables and observations are, then you pivot your data into a tidy form, with variables in the columns and observations in the rows. tidyr provides two functions for pivoting data: $\texttt{pivot\_longer()}$ and $\texttt{pivot\_wider()}$.
+First you begin by figuring out what the underlying variables and observations are, then you pivot your data into a tidy form, with variables in the columns and observations in the rows. tidyr provides two functions for pivoting data: `pivot_longer()` and `pivot_wider()`.

 ---